Turbulence and transport in mirror geometries in the Large Plasma Device: Introduction

 \section{Introduction}

 Historically, mirror research has prioritized the main issues with mirror confinement: stabilizing the interchange instability, stabilizing velocity-space (loss-cone-driven) instabilities, and minimizing axial electron heat losses.
 Nevertheless cross-field transport remains an important topic in magnetic-confinement fusion reactor development, in both linear and toroidal geometries.
 Insight into edge-relevant turbulence, and its coupling to interchange and other mirror-driven instabilities, performed in a basic plasma science device may be useful for a mirror-based reactor.
 Although not at fusion-relevant core temperatures or densities, the Large Plasma Device (LAPD) operates at conditions similar to the edge of fusion devices and can provide insight into the physical processes in that region.
-Mirror machines are once again rising in prominence as a candidate for commercial fusion reactors with the advent of highly-funded commercial ventures and high-field high-temperature superconducting magnets\citep{WHAM, BEAM}, so development of a functional understanding of cross-field transport in mirrors is imperative.
+Mirror machines are once again rising in prominence as a candidate for commercial fusion reactors with the advent of highly-funded commercial ventures and high-field high-temperature superconducting magnets \citep{WHAM, BEAM}, so development of a functional understanding of cross-field transport in mirrors is imperative.
+A characterization of edge fluctuations has been undertaken, with emphasis on interpreting these fluctuations within the context of mirror.

 Non-classical cross-field particle transport is often caused by low-frequency, large-amplitude fluctuations.
-These fluctuations are the result of various instabilities, such as the "universal" drift instability, caused by a density gradient, becoming unstable at finite resistivity.
-Drift wave turbulence and the effect on transport has been extensively studied in the past\citep{Horton_1999, Tynan_review_2009}.
+These fluctuations are the result of various instabilities.
+One such process is the "universal" drift instability, which appears in the presence of a density gradient and finite resistivity.
+Drift wave turbulence and the effect on transport has been extensively studied in the past \citep{Horton_1999, Tynan_review_2009}.
 In the presence of sufficiently high rotation or sheared flow, rotational interchange and the Kelvin-Helmholtz instabilities also contribute or couple to these fluctuations.